this-is-angular/angular-guides/software-architecture/reactive-programming.md

   called on any of them and therefore have their subscription kept active.

 ### Subjects
-- `BehaviorSubjects` are for warm/hot observables
+Subjects can be used for multicasting.

+- `BehaviorSubjects` have an initial state when created, so they can be used to capture hot streams
-- `Subjects` are for cold observables
+- `Subjects` are for eventual values--they don't have an initial or current state
-- `ReplaySubjects` are for multicast/buffered observables
+- `ReplaySubjects` are used to replay streams

 ### Subscriptions
 Forgetting to unsubscribe will lead to memory leaks and side effects being run